13 15 15Call

 In short, if you’ve got TPD cover under a superannuation fund, employment, a union, a financial institution or any other means, you’ll be covered for a TPD claim for mental illness.

-Does it matter what caused my mental illness/ depression?
+Does it matter what caused my mental illness (PTSD, depression, anxiety, bipolar disorder)?

 No, it doesn’t matter, and it doesn’t have to be work-related to qualify for a TPD claim.
 Whether your mental illness was caused by a traumatic event, has developed over time or come on suddenly and out of the blue, if it’s been diagnosed and forced you to stop working then you can lodge a TPD claim for mental illness.